branyang02/notie/src/pages/blog/blogs/Transformers/Transformers.md

 In the decoder block of the transformer, we use a masked multi-head attention mechanism to prevent the model from looking at future tokens in the sequence.
 This is done by applying a mask to the scaled dot-product attention mechanism, which sets the attention weights to 0 for the future tokens.

-The following code snippet shows how to implement a simple masked multi-head attention in PyTorch:
+We can simply add a mask to the scaled dot-product attention mechanism to get the masked multi-head attention mechanism:

 ```execute
 ${masked_multi_head_attention}